nate-thegrate/vegan-chef/README.md

 **Potato Pearls**
 - rating: 7/10
 - buy it: [Amazon](https://www.amazon.com/dp/B072TNNJC4), $0.45/oz
-- Some food (like dinner rolls) can have its taste improved with a bit of potato. `Natural and artificial flavors (milk)` is one of the ingredients in the potato pearls shown in the above Amazon link, so these might not be 100% vegan, but IMO they're close enough.
+- Some food (like dinner rolls) can taste better with a bit of potato. `Natural and artificial flavors (milk)` is one of the ingredients in the potato pearls from the Amazon link above, so it might not be 100% vegan but IMO it's close enough.

 **Nutritional Yeast**
 - rating: 6.5/10
 - buy it: [Amazon](https://www.amazon.com/dp/B092H4Z7C6), $0.80/oz
+    - also in grocery stores
 - In theory, this is supposed to be an easy cheese substitute for vegans.
 In reality, the taste is kinda weird, but it works pretty well in some recipes.

 #### Too expensive, don't get these